-FY 2023
+FY 2024

-Expected Volatility 66.8%
+Expected Volatility 67.2%

 Expected Dividends 0%

-Stock price 12.70
+Stock price \$34.29

-Strike price \$ 15.00
+Strike price \$15.00

-Expected Term (in years) 5.0
+Expected Term (in years) 3.8

-Risk-Free Rate 5 50%
+Risk-Free Rate 4.34%

-12. Significant Customers
+13. Significant Customers

-Sales to the U.S. Government represented approximately 49% and 38% of the Company's total sales for the years ended December 31, 2023 and 2022 respectively.
+Sales to the U.S. Government represented approximately 38% and 49% of the Company's total sales for the years ended December 31, 2024 and 2023 respectively.
 These sales were primarily to the various government agencies, including those within the United States Department of Defense, the United States Forest Service, the United States Department of Interior, and the United States Department of Homeland Security.
+In addition, one commercial customer accounted for approximately 13% of net sales for the year ended December 31, 2024 and approximately 24% of accounts receivable at December 31, 2024.
+Another commercial customer accounted for approximately 15% of accounts receivable at December 31, 2024.
+There were no commercial customers accounting for more than 10% of net sales for the year ended December 31, 2023.
+One commercial customer accounted for approximately 16% of accounts receivable at December 31, 2023.

-13. Retirement Plan
+14. Retirement Plan

 The Company sponsors a participant contributory retirement 401(k) plan, which is available to all employees.
 The Company's contribution to the plan is either a percentage of the participant's contribution (50% of the participant's contribution up to a maximum of 6%) or a discretionary amount.
-For the years ended December 31, 2023 and 2022, total contributions made by the Company were \$220 and \$196, respectively.
+For the years ended December 31, 2024 and 2023, total contributions made by the Company were \$199 and \$220, respectively.

-14. Commitments and Contingencies
+15. Commitments and Contingencies